expo-dev/expositor/readme.md

 |  2WN29  |  29 May 2022 |    3194    | Various fixes, better time control, other improvements |
 |  2WQ23  |  23 Feb 2022 |    3118    | First public release                                   |

+## Pending Release

+- **Search Tuning**&ensp;Many of the constants in Expositor's search have now been tuned with a variation of SPSA.
+Along with a few small fixes, this has increased the strength by approximately 100 Elo against 2WN29 in self-play.
+I expect to make a release with these changes in August or September.

 ## In Progress

 - **HCE Bootstrapping**&ensp;The neural network is currently trained from positions scored with Stockfish.
-I'd like to write an evaluator that replicates the personality of early versions of Expositor, train a network from positions scored by Expositor using that evaluator, then train another network from positions scored using the previous network, and so on.
+I'm nearly done writing and training an evaluator with some of the personality of early versions of Expositor; then I'll train a network from positions scored by Expositor using that evaluator, then train another network from positions scored using the previous network, and so on.

 ## Planned

-- **Infrastructure**&ensp;I'd like to write my own automation system (à la OpenBench) that will kick off SPRT testing whenever I push a commit.
-- **Tuning Search**&ensp;None of the search constants have been tuned!
-I expect to be able to wring a fair amount of playing strength out of that.
 - **Experimental Network Architectures**&ensp;I'd like to try using different input features and play around with small convolutional networks.
 - **Error Tracking Search**&ensp;I've been reading and thinking about this since I started chess programming and at one point it was my primary focus.
 I'd like to pick it up again, deliver a working proof of concept of my ideas, and then write up my findings.